upenn/PennGrader/README.md

 The HOMEWORK_ID is the string obtained when creating new homework via the teacher backend, see below.

 STUDENT_ID is the student defined variable representing their 8-digit PennID.
 The student will need to run this cell at the beginning of the notebook to initialize the grader.
 The SECRET should be set to the STUDENT_ID by default, but allows students to add a unique password protecting their grades.
-(The only issue: they tend to forget this or change it mis-tream!)
+(The only issue: they tend to forget this or change it mid-stream!
+For this reason you may want to simply pass STUDENT_ID or some other hard-coded string.)

 After every question, the Instructor will also need to write a grading cell which the student will run to invoke the grader.
 A grading cell looks as follows: